wearpants/twiggy/doc/reference_guide.rst

 ***********************
 Twiggy tries to stay out of your way.
 Specifically, an error in logging should **never** propogate outside the logging subsystem and cause your main application to crash.
 Instead, errors are trapped and reported by the  :data:`~twiggy.internal_log`.

-Instances of :class:`~twiggy.logger.InternalLog` only have a single :class:`~twiggy.outputs.Output` - they do not use emitters.
+Instances of :class:`.InternalLogger` only have a single :class:`.Output` - they do not use emitters.
 By default, these messages are sent to standard error.
 You may assign an alternate ouput (such as a file) to ``twiggy.internal_log.output`` if desired, with the following conditions:

-* the output should be failsafe - any errors that occur during internal logging will *not* be caught and will cause your application to crash.
+* the output should be failsafe - any errors that occur during internal logging will be dumped to standard error, and suppressed, causing the original message to be discarded.
 * accordingly, networked or asynchronous outputs are not recommended.
 * make sure someone is reading these log messages!